Industry pioneer against Snoop-branded mid-cluster 2026: tested across 5 dimensions

 • The 99 percent vs 97 percent verified RTP gap, audited via HMAC-SHA256 replay.

-• The catalogue-depth advantage Stake holds across our audit set.
+• The catalogue-depth advantage Stake holds across operator coverage.

 • The licensing and brand-trust trade-offs that distinguish the two brands.